MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 ## Integrated Git version control

-After installing the app's dependencies via Yarn, a `yarn.lock` file is created that provides a predictable way to reacquire the exact same dependencies in the future, without any surprises in either CI builds, production deployments, or other developer's machines.
+After installing the app's dependencies via Yarn, a `yarn.lock` file is created that provides a predictable way to reacquire the exact same dependencies in the future, without any surprises in either CI (continuous integration) builds, production deployments, or other developer's machines.

 The following steps illustrate how to check the `yarn.lock` file into source control: